aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Sun Aug  4 05:07:02 2024
+Last update: Mon Aug  5 05:09:18 2024

 ### Let's play! 🎮